gerardnico/dock-x/README.md

-# Dockenv - Docker command driven by environment variables
+# Dockenv - Docker commands driven by environment variables

 ## About